amanrai31/React2/README.md

 Note :- Virtual DOM (React does not use this now a days) Note :- Hydration- When JS comes in HTML while browser loads WebPage.

+Note :- Props are read-only information that's passed to components.
+State is information that can change over time, usually triggered by user interaction.